-As of the date of this amendment (November 2017), it is anticipated that permanent debt service for Phase II, III, and IV improvements could be issued as soon as 2019.
+As of the date of this amendment (August 2019), it is anticipated that permanent debt service for Phase II, III, and IV improvements could be issued as soon as FY2020, with initial payments occurring in FY2021.
 The specific terms of said debt service will be finalized at the time of issuance.
-However, said debt could be issued with a 20 year term, thereby extending the expiration date for the District to City FY2042 +/-.
+However, said debt could be issued with a 20 year term, thereby extending the expiration date for the District to City FY2042+/-.

 Notwithstanding the preceding, the actual expiration date of the District will be determined by the amount of new incremental development and associated property tax revenues.
-The District pro forma, included as Exhibit 2, anticipates this date might be expedited to as early as FY2030 as it is anticipated that available fund balance will be sufficient to retire debt service as well as repay or otherwise capitalize reserve funds.
+The District pro forma, included as Exhibit 2, anticipates this date might be expedited to as early as FY2032, as it is anticipated that available fund balance will be sufficient to retire outstanding debt service, as well as repay or otherwise capitalize reserve funds.
 This projected date is predicated on various assumptions regarding cost of yet to be issued debt service, as well as assessed values and property tax revenues associated with incremental development within the District.
-Further, the attached pro forma included within Exhibit 2 presumes 10 year term for full principal and interest debt service issued for Phase II, III, and IV improvements.
+It is also expressly subject to potential future SBTIF financed improvements to support additional development, not currently contemplated in this Development Program and Financing Plan.

-6. Estimated Tax Increment Financing Impact on All Related Taxing Jurisdictions: All property tax revenues generated by incremental development within the SBTIF District occurring after the date of the District's creation shall be captured and retained by the District to support debt service and operating costs associated with infrastructure improvements constructed within the District.
+6. Estimated Tax Increment Financing Impact on All Related Taxing

+Jurisdictions: All property tax revenues generated by incremental development within the SBTIF District occurring after the date of the District's creation shall be captured and retained by the District to support debt service and operating costs associated with infrastructure improvements constructed within the District.

-Given assumptions included within the SBTIF District pro forma, Property tax revenues associated with incremental assessed value created in the District from new development may not be available to the Concord School District, Merrimack County, or the State of New Hampshire until debt service has been fully extinguished, the City Economic Development Reserve Fund has been fully reimbursed for its \$2.85M investment in the District together with reasonable interest, and a Capital Reserve Fund for infrastructure improvements constructed within the District has been established.
+Given assumptions included within the SBTIF District pro forma, property tax revenues associated with incremental assessed value created in the District from new development may not be available to the Concord School District, Merrimack County, or the State of New Hampshire until debt service has been fully extinguished, the City Economic Development Reserve Fund has been fully reimbursed for its \$2.85M investment in the District together with reasonable interest, and a Capital Reserve Fund for infrastructure improvements constructed within the District has been established.